 On the other hand, she can strengthen her argument by effectively demonstrating why keeping them away from him is beneficial.

 Married Parents & Custody Order

+Can a mother hide her child from the father?
 The mother is obligated to abide by the pre-arranged parenting schedule outlined in both court and custody orders.
 If she has been awarded total guardianship, it is essential that she gives her co-parent access to their child’s life as indicated on the paperwork.
 In cases of joint custody, a portion of time will be shared between each parent for childcare responsibilities regardless.